[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 By the fall of 1861 the difficulties of obtaining adequate railroad supplies appeared insuperable, but occasionally a chance discovery temporarily brightened the outlook for an individual line.
 Early in December the Western and Atlantic stumbled upon 1,100 tons of new iron rail, which was instantly snatched up at a price of fifty dollars per ton.
 Less than a year later the same material would have cost "at least $150,000.00 more" than the $55,000 actually expended, Governor Brown asserted.20

-By 1862 the Federal forces had begun the application of that vast amphibious pressure which even the genius of Indicates a West Point graduate and gives his Class.Lee, Forrest, and Semmes could counter only temporarily and at scattered points.
+By 1862 the Federal forces had begun the application of that vast amphibious pressure which even the genius of Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Lee, Forrest, and Semmes could counter only temporarily and at scattered points.
 As early as February the whole Confederate frontier in Tennessee gave way with the capture of Forts Henry and Donelson; in a few works Nashville was in the hands of Union troops, and a large portion of the more northerly of the two principal southern railroad arteries was in deadly peril.
 The Federal break-through so alarmed the Richmond authorities that they now began to overlook the peculiar status of the Western p520 and Atlantic as Georgia property and to impress its rolling stock for military purposes.
-For the moment, Governor Brown swallowed his protests and even permitted with fair grace the seizure by General Indicates a West Point graduate and gives his Class.Albert Sidney Johnston of a large number of cars for service on the Memphis and Charleston road.21 There they proved of great value in the reassembling of the scattered Army of Tennessee at Corinth, Mississippi.
+For the moment, Governor Brown swallowed his protests and even permitted with fair grace the seizure by General Indicates a West Point graduate, Class of 1826: a link to his biographical entry in Cullum's Register.Albert Sidney Johnston of a large number of cars for service on the Memphis and Charleston road.21 There they proved of great value in the reassembling of the scattered Army of Tennessee at Corinth, Mississippi.
 But the southern failure to press the initial advantage at Shiloh and the evacuation of corn on May 29 completely marooned the borrowed equipment, and the majority of it never returned to Western and Atlantic rails.
 A much more serious threat to Confederate prospects was the fact that the only complete interior line of railroad communication possessed by the South had now been decisively cut near its western end.

 Another serious problem to Georgia railroads was the introduction of military conscription shortly after Shiloh.
 Indeed, the policies of over-zealous Confederate draft agents occasionally threatened the continued operation of the roads.
 Governor Brown succeeded in partially blocking the draft of Western and Atlantic employees by the device of mustering them into the state militia; moreover, he wrote President Davis on April 22, expressing the view that "the military operations of the Government cannot be carried on without the use of all our railroads, and the same necessity exists for the exemption of all other railroad officers and workmen which exists in the case of the State Road."22 No satisfactory solution of the pressing manpower problems of the Confederacy was ever found.
 Industry, agriculture, and transportation were constantly struggling with the military authorities for the control of the rapidly dwindling labor supply.
 In fact, this was the first war in which there was a conflict between the principle of universal military service and the necessity for skilled railroad workmen.

 Gradually it became obvious that railroads were something more than mere pawns in the game of war.
-In the spring of 1862 the Union p521 forces in central Tennessee were under the command of Major General Indicates a West Point graduate and gives his Class.Ormsby M. Mitchel, whose customary befuddlement was offset at times by a singularly clear understanding of the importance of the railroad as a primary agency in logistics.
+In the spring of 1862 the Union p521 forces in central Tennessee were under the command of Major General Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Ormsby M. Mitchel, whose customary befuddlement was offset at times by a singularly clear understanding of the importance of the railroad as a primary agency in logistics.
 He was largely responsible for the famous Andrews raid and the theft of the locomotive "General" on April 12; the fact that the episode was an almost complete failure from the Federal point of view was not so much a reflection upon the soundness of the idea as a tribute to the determination of certain Western and Atlantic employees, who were able to press the raiders so closely that they were unable to carry out the intended destruction of the line.23 The affair did result in the hasty mobilization of two companies of Georgia militia for the purpose of guarding critical portions of the property.

 Such protective measures were well taken, for that very summer the rail carriers, and especially the Western and Atlantic, were to make possible some of the Confederacy's most successful weeks in the west.
 After their gains in Mississippi the Federal forces were extended on a broad front eastward along the line of the half-wrecked Memphis and Charleston, toward Chattanooga.
-Following a characteristic period of hesitation, the Confederate General Indicates a West Point graduate and gives his Class.Braxton Bragg comprehended the real meaning of the threat to Chattanooga and to the easy pass leading southward from it through the broken Appalachian ridges to Atlanta and the Piedmont country beyond.
+Following a characteristic period of hesitation, the Confederate General Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Braxton Bragg comprehended the real meaning of the threat to Chattanooga and to the easy pass leading southward from it through the broken Appalachian ridges to Atlanta and the Piedmont country beyond.
 Moreover, he not only grasped the present necessity of protecting Chattanooga, but recognized the opportunity which lay in a lightning movement around the point of the Federal advance and a heavy blow upon the heart of the Union communications system in central Kentucky.

 Bragg's Army of Tennessee had been casually reorganizing in Tupelo, Mississippi, more than two hundred airline miles from the proposed scene of operations.
 A few years before there would have been p522 no opportunity for him to arrive in Chattanooga in advance of his opponent.
 But railroads, though primitive and circuitous, were never available.
 On July 21 the first Confederate troop trains departed from Tupelo; on July 29 the same ragged regiments, having proceeded via Mobile, Montgomery, and Atlanta, were clattering over the switches into Chattanooga.24 For the time being the whole complexion of the war in the West was changed in favor of the South, and if Bragg subsequently was to fritter away great opportunities amid the Kentucky blue grass, his failure was no reflection upon the military potentialities of the steam locomotive.